 Mow or trim off last year’s leaves in late winter to a height of about 3 inches and remove as much of the debris as possible.
 Avoid over-watering or watering late in the day.
 This may be all that is needed to stop disease.

-Leaf and crown rot is caused by Phytophthora palmivora (a fungus-like pathogen), along with Fusarium oxysporum and Rhizoctonia solani as secondary fungal pathogens.
+Leaf and crown rot is caused by Phytophthora palmivora (a water mold pathogen).
 ‘Evergreen Giant’ is a very common cultivar that is planted in the Southeast, and it is especially susceptible to leaf and crown rot.
 Initially with leaf and crown rot there will be a yellowing of the interior foliage.
 As the disease progresses, the basal leaf sections will turn brown, and then this discoloration will move further outward on the foliage.
 If plants are removed, an inspection of the root system will reveal discolored roots that are sloughing off their outer root tissue.

 Plants that are showing symptoms should be removed and disposed of immediately before there can be further spread of the disease.
 Fungicides will not cure the plants of this disease, but only slow its progression.
 Fungicide treatments will leach from the soil after a few weeks, and then the disease will reappear.

 When planting liriope, do not install plants too deeply where the crown of the plant is buried.
 Keep liriope healthy by watering weekly as needed during summer droughts, don’t over-apply mulch next to plants, and don’t over-fertilize.
 When fertilizing, scatter fertilizer around plants but don’t let fertilizer granules become wedged between leaves.
 These things can all stress and predispose liriope plants to become infected with leaf and crown rot.
 Do not plant liriope in poorly drained sites.